scvalex/ltc/docs/presentation/presentation.md

 * No secrecy

-* Solution: Use a crypo library.
+* Solution: Use a cryptography library.

 # Thank you